nye-duo/Duo-DSpace/CLEANUP.md

 Where -s is the scope (item, collection or community) and -h is the handle in DSpace.

+If you want to run this on a workspace or a workflow item, you can do so using its workspace id (-w) or workflow id (-f)

+    [dspace]/bin/dspace dsrun no.uio.duo.NumberCleanup -s item -w 23

+    [dspace]/bin/dspace dsrun no.uio.duo.NumberCleanup -s item -f 55

 Remember to run

     [dspace]/bin/dspace cleanup